-Though it requires some investment, ultimately business intelligence development proves to be worth it.
-According to Nucleus Research, companies earn an average of $10.66 for every dollar spent on business intelligence, performance management, and predictive analytics.
-Furthermore, according to business intelligence stats by BetterBuys, a company that uses analytics is five times more likely to make faster decisions.
+Though it requires some investment, ultimately Business Intelligence development proves to be worth it.
+According to the Nucleus Research, companies earn an average of $10.66 for every dollar spent on BI development, performance management, and predictive analytics.
+Furthermore, according to Business Intelligence stats by BetterBuys, a company that uses analytics is five times more likely to make faster decisions.

 BI development can be successfully applied across a variety of domains.
 For example, if you are a big retail chain, you may have thousands of stores with dispersed data and can’t see clearly what is actually going on.
 You may overlook that a certain product sells once in seven months yet calls for effort and money to be kept on the shelf.
 Or you may have failed to predict that champagne was going to be out of stock soon – and now unhappy customers are buying it from your competition.
 So you are losing money, simply, because you didn’t have all the inventory data collected and shown on a dashboard.

 In some industries, the cost of mistakes is higher than in others.
 In aviation, predictive analytics and Business Intelligence development are critical to show that, for example, certain devices don’t work well under certain conditions in specific parts of a plane.
 For instance, Gogo, a US-based in-flight connectivity provider partnered with N-iX, a Ukrainian software development outsourcing provider, to develop a solution for collecting and processing geospatial data.
 It allows monitoring the quality of the Internet connection on different planes in real time.
 Also, they’ve built a solution for the maintenance engineering team, which provides comprehensive flight information and enables them to react to emerging issues as soon as possible.